| Read Time: 4 minutes

 For example, a bar owner handing out free “Jell-O shots” would be subject to the Act.
 Meanwhile, a social host handing out Jell-O shots to guests would not.

-Note that Alabama has laws like the Dram Shop Act that apply to social hosts and minors.
+Note that Alabama has other laws similar to the Dram Shop Act that apply to social hosts and minors.

 Evidence of visible intoxication may include slurred speech, loud and obnoxious behavior, stumbling, and bloodshot eyes.